akamai/cli-edgeworkers/README.md

 4. The `--expiry` value must be between 1 and 60 minutes.
 The default is `15`.

 ### Generate a Random Secret Key
-Generates a random secret key that can be used to creating edgeworkers authentication token and in property PMUSER_EW_DEBUG_KEY.
+Generates a random secret key that can be used to create edgeworkers authentication token and in property PMUSER_EW_DEBUG_KEY.

 Usage: `akamai-edgeworkers generate-secret [options]`